malloc0x3cc/malloc0x3cc/README.md

-# Hi there, I'm Mallone DELWAULLE 👋
+# Hi there 👋
-A software developer and student passionate about the "under the hood" mechanics of computing.
+I'm a software developer and student passionate about the "under the hood" mechanics of computing.
 I am currently bridging the gap between high-level application development, rigorous science, and low-level system engineering.

 ---